Skip to main content

 The pre-close checklist looks for accounting work that can change the period.
 Some items block the close.
 Others are warnings that accounting can acknowledge after review.

-• Unposted journal entries: draft entries that need to post, be deleted, or move to a later period.
+• Unposted journal entries: blocking items that need to post, be deleted, or move to a later period.

-• Bank accounts needing reconciliation: cash accounts that still need bank statement review.
+• Bank accounts needing reconciliation: warning items for cash accounts that still need bank statement review.

 Separation of duties may apply Some teams use request-and-approve close.
 In that workflow, one user requests the close and a different authorized user approves it.
 This protects the final close from single-user mistakes.